signupsoftware/exflowwebd365o/README.md

 * Paging/"scroll for more" in lookups (account, items, ..) are under development.
 * Line templates

+### Release 16
+2017-05-30, AX2012, D365AX

+**News**
+* Improves keyboard navigation using adding ESC to escape line editing.
+* Improves the Forward feature adding the possibility to disable the Previous option.
+The OK button is also disabled until approver and comment have been specified.
+* Improves filtering for adding approvers (Add Approver & Forward To)
+* Improves display of the Amount column in the inbox.
+* Adds possibility for an administrator to download the latest logfile (experimental).
+* Adds possibility to turn on extended logging in admin settings (experimental).
+* Adds admin option to manually clean temporary files and folders (experimental).
+* Bug fixes.

 ### Release 15
 Applies to D365O (not released), AX2012 (20170428)